hyjhyj111/shop/README.md

 # shop
 - Console based e-Mall (Java SE)
 - Based on database
-- Also added Fileio to save data through files, even when not in use
+- Also added fileManager to save data through files, even when not in use
-- To change the database to a file, change the corresponding load save to a static method in Fileio
+- To change the database to a file, change the corresponding load save to a static method in fileManager